Superconductor-Insulator Transition and Fermi-Bose Crossovers

 We work with a half-filled attractive Hubbard model on a triangular lattice bilayer; the reasons for this particular choice of lattice are explained in detail below.
 Our results are based on a variety of analytical approaches, including a strong coupling analysis about the atomic limit, a weak-coupling analysis of the pairing instability in an insulator and mean field theory (MFT).
 We also present numerical results from determinant quantum Monte Carlo (DQMC) simulations that are free of the fermion sign-problem.

 Before describing our work in detail, we comment on its relationship with the classic paper by Nozieres and Pistolesi on ``pairing across a semiconducting gap''~\cite{nozieres1999}.
 They used MFT and estimates of phase fluctuations to analyze superconductivity in a system with a band gap that separates two bands, each with a constant density of states (DOS).
 Building on their ideas, our work goes beyond their analysis in terms of what we calculate and the methodology used, and this leads to new insights into the problem.
 Our explicit lattice Hamiltonian permits us to use DQMC and is of a form that can be realized in cold atom experiments.
-We conclude with a comment on the connection between our results and other problems -- such as the disorder-tuned SIT, the superfluid-Mott transition for bosons and the BCS-BEC crossover in multi-band systems.
+At the end of the paper, we comment on the connection between our results and other problems -- such as the disorder-tuned SIT, the superfluid-Mott transition for bosons and the BCS-BEC crossover in multi-band systems.

 \myheading{Model:} We begin with the constraints on a fermion Hamiltonian that realizes a band insulator-SC transition.
 First, we need at least two sites (or orbitals) per unit cell to describe a band insulator.
 Second, we must ensure that the attraction needed for SC does not lead to other broken symmetries.
 The attractive Hubbard model on a bipartite lattice has an SU(2) symmetry at half-filling, with a degeneracy between SC and charge density waves (CDW) that leads to $T_c\!=\!0$ in 2D.
 To avoid this, we choose a non-bipartite lattice.
 Finally, we want to tune the SIT at a fixed commensurate filling.
 Away from this filling the band insulator becomes a metal, and we do not get an insulator to SC transition.